imranmd/Pesto_React/01-Intro & Setup React/assignment/01-assignment-Intro-To-React.md

 Submission Guidelines:
 Note: Ensure your code is well-structured, properly commented, and follows best practices for code quality and readability, including Redux-specific guidelines.
-Best coding practices & guidelines should be followed from here:
+Best coding practices & guidelines should be followed from here: [React Best Coding practices](https://github.com/imranmd/ReactBestPracticesAndGuidelines/)
 Best of luck, and happy coding!